greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 Here, we grab the entire feed, find all the entries in `parse_feed/1` and map them to generate the maps above so we end up with a list of maps.

-You'll notice `Floki.raw_html/1` which lets us select an entry and return the HTML of that entry.
+You'll notice the use of `Floki.raw_html/1` which lets us select an entry and return the HTML of that entry.
 What `parse_feed/1` does here is the following:

 ```
 1. Find all elements with element name of "entry"